thephez/backup-readme/platform/markdown/tutorial-update-documents.md

   ]
 }
 [/block]

-[block:callout]
-{
-  "type": "success",
+> 👍 Initializing the Client with a contract identity
+>
-  "title": "Initializing the Client with a contract identity", "body": "The example above shows how access to contract documents via `<contract name>.<contract document>` syntax (e.g. `tutorialContract.note`) can be enabled by passing a contract identity to the constructor.
-Please refer to the [Dash SDK documentation](https://github.com/dashevo/platform/blob/master/packages/js-dash-sdk/docs/getting-started/multiple-apps.md) for details."
+> The example above shows how access to contract documents via `<contract name>.<contract document>` syntax (e.g. `tutorialContract.note`) can be enabled by passing a contract identity to the constructor.
+Please refer to the [Dash SDK documentation](https://github.com/dashevo/platform/blob/master/packages/js-dash-sdk/docs/getting-started/multiple-apps.md) for details.
-}
-[/block]

 # What's happening

 After we initialize the Client, we retrieve the document to be updated via `platform.documents.get` using its `id`.
 Once the document has been retrieved, we must submit it to [DAPI](explanation-dapi) with the desired data updates.
 Documents are submitted in batches that may contain multiple documents to be created, replaced, or deleted.
 In this example, a single document is being updated.

 The `platform.documents.broadcast` method then takes the document batch (e.g. `{replace: [noteDocument]}`) and an identity parameter.
 Internally, it creates a [State Transition](explanation-platform-protocol-state-transition) containing the previously created document, signs the state transition, and submits the signed state transition to DAPI.

-[block:callout]
-{
-  "type": "info",
-  "title": "Wallet Operations",
+> 📘Wallet Operations
+>
+> The JavaScript SDK does not cache wallet information.
+It re-syncs the entire Core chain for some wallet operations (e.g. `client.getWalletAccount()`) which can result in wait times of  5+ minutes.
+>
-  "body": "Currently, the JavaScript SDK does not cache wallet information, and therefore, it re-syncs the entire Core chain for some wallet operations.
-This can result in wait times of  5+ minutes.\n\nAn upcoming release will add a persistence feature to cache wallet information during initial sync so that subsequent access is much faster.
-For now, the `skipSynchronizationBeforeHeight` option can be used to only sync the wallet starting at a certain block height."
+> A future release will add caching so that access is much faster after the initial sync.
+For now, the `skipSynchronizationBeforeHeight` option can be used to sync the wallet starting at a certain block height.
-}
-[/block]